Woo, tax season is over!

 We had a difficult AirBnB guest at our rental who insisted we come cool down the house from 72 to 60s but they refused to open any of the windows… Transportation was for $18 via Car2Go.

 Personal care – $29

 Easy month with almost no expenses in personal care.
 Hosting for my e-commerce site was the only running tally.

 Entertainment – $126

 This one was a bit of a surprise…what the heck did I buy on Amazon?
-I purchased a $90 ring light because I wanted to make YouTube videos… I brought a face painting kit for $10.77 because my friend told me to…?
+I purchased a $90 ring light because I wanted to make YouTube videos… I bought a face painting kit for $10.77 because my friend told me to…?
 Finally, I purchased a $20 theme for my WordPress that I don’t particularly recommend but for $20, it’s workable.
-There’s some other things in there I can’t recall, but overall, we’re over budget by $100.
+There are some other things in there I can’t recall, but overall, we’re over budget by $100.

 Home Maintenance – $0

 Oooh goose egg!
 I love goose eggs!
 Smooth month for the Frugal Gene’s homestead.
 We have received $350 in Home Depot gift cards from churning the Amex Gold card.
 Yay!
 Let’s keep it going, woot woot woot!